Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Multilayer Graph spectrum space

-Different from joint MLN Fourier space in Section \ref{JSA}, the order-wise MLN spectrum provides an individual analysis on layers and entities separately, and a reliable approximated analysis on the underlying MLN structures jointly.
+Different from joint MLG Fourier space in Section \ref{JSA}, the order-wise MLG spectrum provides an individual analysis on layers and entities separately, and a reliable approximated analysis on the underlying MLG structures jointly.
+To minimize confusion, we abbreviate joint M-GFT in Eq. (\ref{M-GFT}) as M-JGFT.
+M-GFT refers to the order-wise transform in Eq. (\ref{ffff}) in the remaining parts if there is no specification.